The ultimate guide to the different types of rugs, including the best types of rug weaves, materials, and styles for your decorating needs.

 Natural grasses such as jute make for great rugs because they’re neutral, earthy, and versatile.
 Widely recognized as the design chameleons of the interior designing world, you can easily pair them with any interior theme or color scheme.

-If you’re looking for a rug material that’s environmentally friendly and free from any type of chemical processing whatsoever, then jute rugs are definitely for you.
+If you’re looking for a rug material that’s environmentally friendly and free from any type of chemical processing whatsoever, then jute is definitely for you.

-Nonetheless, these rugs also have their downsides.
+Nonetheless, these carpets also have their downsides.
 First, they are actually quite hard to clean.
-Careful and thorough cleaning is required for this type of rug.
+Careful and thorough cleaning is required for this type.
 Avoid scrubbing them since it can break the materials easily.

-Some of the jut rug varieties also tend to be quite rough or coarse which would essentially defeat the purpose of adding a rug indoors.
-Unless you intend to use it simply as a decorative piece from the get-go.
+Some of the jute varieties also tend to be rough or coarse, essentially defeating the purpose of adding a rug indoors unless you intend to use it simply as a decorative piece from the get-go.

 Jute Rugs Pros and Cons